Saving for College: Surveying Some Options

 Taxation of Custodial Accounts

 The income from a custodial account must be reported on the child’s tax return and is taxed at the child’s rate.
 As a result, amounts in custodial accounts are also subject to the kiddie tax rules.
 These rules were changed by the Tax Cuts and Jobs Act of 2018.
 It should be noted that the rules are currently supposed to revert to the previous tax regime after 2025.
 In general, most parents of children with modest unearned income (for example, interest, dividends, capital gains) will pay the same or less taxes under the current kiddie tax rules, unless they do not have any taxable income.
-But, parents of children with significant unearned income from UGMAs/UTMAs may pay higher taxes because the parents’ tax rate is no longer used under the new law.
+However, parents of children with significant unearned income from UGMAs/UTMAs may pay higher taxes because their tax rate is no longer used under the new law.

 The following tables summarize the tax treatment of custodial accounts under both old and new tax law: